Breens-Mbaka/Searchable-Dropdown-Menu-Jetpack-Compose/README.md

 val sports = mutableListOf("Basketball", "Rugby", "Football", "MMA", "Motorsport", "Snooker", "Tennis")

 SearchableExpandedDropDownMenu(
-listOfItems = sports // provide the list of items you want to be populated in the dropdown, modifier = Modifier.fillMaxWidth(), onDropDownItemSelected = { item -> // Returns the item selected in the dropdown
+listOfItems = sports // provide the list of items you want to populated in the dropdown, modifier = Modifier.fillMaxWidth(), onDropDownItemSelected = { item -> // Returns the item selected in the dropdown
     Toast.makeText(applicationContext, item, Toast.LENGTH_SHORT).show()
     },
-placeholder = "Select option" // Add your preferres placeholder name, openedIcon = // Add your preffered icon when the dropdown is opened, closedIcon = // Add your preffered icon when the dropdown is closed, parentTextFieldCornerRadius = // By default the corner radius is 12.dp but you customize it, colors = // Customize the colors of the input text, background and content used in a text field in different states,
+placeholder = "Select option" // Add your preferred placeholder name, openedIcon = // Add your preffered icon when the dropdown is opened, closedIcon = // Add your preffered icon when the dropdown is closed, parentTextFieldCornerRadius = // By default the corner radius is 12.dp but you can customize it, colors = // Customize the colors of the input text, background and content used in a text field in different states,

 )